fatiherikli/fatiherikli.github.io/README.rst

 #################

-   * * the extraction
+The extraction
-   & & dissemination
+Dissemination
-   AND use and reuse of data in a work
+Use-and-reuse (cycle) of data in a work.

 The database rights (
    such as those arising under the
-      Directive 96/9/ (EC of the European Parliament and of the Council of 11 March 1996)
+   Directive 96/9/ (EC of the European Parliament and of the Council of 11 March 1996) )
-)

-on the legal protection of databases, and under any national implementati on thereof, including any amended or successor version of suchdirective);
+on the legal protection of databases, and under any national implementati on thereof, including any amended or successors version of suchdirective;
-Other similar, equivalent or corresponding rights throughout the world ba sed on applicable law or treaty, and any *national implementations* there of. {PAGENOTES: WIDONT}
+other than the similar, equivalent or corresponding rights throughout the world based on applicable law or treaty, and any *national implementations* thereof. (page=widont_

 ~~~~~~
 Waiver